-If you’d like to improve your retirement funding but you’re worried about the impact of rising interest rates, you can use our interest rate tool to model that impact.
-The tool illustrates the impact of three potential interest rates scenarios over five and ten years, based on our average customer home value and loan size.
-If you would like a more personalised assessment, use our calculator or call us on 1300 057 080 for a friendly obligation-free discussion.
+While interest rates are rising, so are home values.
+Our interest rate tool can show you the impact of three potential interest rates scenarios over five and ten years, together with projected increases in home values, based on our average customer home value and loan size.
+If you would like a more personalised assessment, use our home wealth calculator or call us on 1300 057 080 for a friendly obligation-free discussion.

 To learn more about the Household Capital Pension Boost service and the HEAS, please click below.